 For architect Javier Sanchez of JSa Arquitectura, the transformation from motel to (boutique) hotel began with "urban-archeological work," as his team researched the structure's past lives.
 Digging through decades' worth of renovations, and, virtually, through Google Images, they found inspiration in the relaxed poolside glamour of the interior courtyard in its heyday—then updated it by losing dated touches like the AstroTurf patio and by streamlining the swimming pool into a modern, glass-edged refuge.

-A pool is still the focal point of the courtyard, but its modernized, streamlined design makes a dramatic statement.
+Originally dating to the 1970s, Hotel Carlota was revamped by JSa Arquitectura and completed in 2015.
+As part of the renovation, a pool became the focal point of the courtyard, and its modernized, streamlined design makes a dramatic statement.

 Little remains of the former hotel except for the motel-style exterior corridors, which combine a concrete-brick lattice and plywood details.